mikependon/RepoDB.NET/pages/tutorials/get-started-sqlserver.md

 To execute a Table-Valued Parameter (TVP), create a `DataTable` and set its name equals to the name of the User-Defined Type (UDT).

-Please click here to follow the Microsoft [guidelines](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/table-valued-parameters) on how to create a TVP and UDT and call it from C#/ADO.NET.
+Please follow the Microsoft [guidelines](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/table-valued-parameters) on how to create a TVP and UDT and call it from C#/ADO.NET.

 ```csharp
 var table = new DataTable();